Now Accepting Applications for Autumn 2018

-The Institute of Technology is proud to be able to offer a Bachelor's of Science in Electrical Engineering.
+The Institute of Technology is proud to offer a new (Autumn 2017) Bachelor of Science in Electrical Engineering.

 - a.
 An ability to apply knowledge of mathematics, science, and engineering.